ColmN-Dev/ColmN-Dev/README.md

 - Implemented secure authentication with Flask-Bcrypt password hashing
 - Integrated TheMealDB REST API for dynamic recipe discovery
 - Created a user-specific favourites system using SQLAlchemy and SQLite
+- Developed CRUD functionality for saved recipes
-- Added validation and error handling for missing or unreliable API data
+- Added validation and error handling for missing or unreliable API responses
 - Deployed with production configuration using Render

 ---